brookshelley/brookshelley.github.com/books.md

     sick of the cycles of "power then injury" that Cass goes through, but I'm going to finish this out.

+18. **Caszandra** — Andrea Höst

+    Ugh, I wanted to enjoy the rest of this story, but this book was so exceedingly dull.
+I **loathe** that the main character was setup to not only get married, but have kids at ~19 years old.
+Fuck that.
+This series started off well, but ended up being even worse than Twilight.
+Read the first book, and skip the rest.

+19. **Space Opera** — Catherynne M. Valente

+    Uproriously fun, and silly throughout.
+Take Douglas Adams, add in some queerness, and an obsession with Eurovision.
+Loved this from start to finish.
+I devoured the backhalf of this book in one sitting at a cafe in Copenhagen, and found myself crying in the afterword/credits.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo